tychonievich/graphics/md/text/cfl.md

 # CFL conditions

-In most time-step simulations, there is a time step that is too large can causes instability.
+In most time-step simulations, there is a time step that is too large can cause instability.
 Courant, Friedrichs and Lewy introduced some criteria describing time steps that do not have that instability;
 it is not common to call whatever time step ensures stability "the CFL condition" even if the particular simulation does not fit their original discussion.